shrugs/stickers/README.md

 - proactive grant distribution, nouns-style
 - veTokenomics w/ guage voting to redirect vault yield per-epoch

 ### subsidized transactions

 the Sticker chain is operated by Stick Together, which is a paymaster for known transaction types on the OP chain, effectively providing free transactions for all sticker-related operations, especially transfers and distributions.

+### storefronts

+storefronts

+TODO: finders fees

+can support counterfactual printers / sticker packs — just calculate the CREATE2 address of the printer and you'll know your token ids, etc.

 ### mvp